qlurkin/qlurkin.github.io/docs/courses/scalable/project2023/index.md

 - store the **data** for which you are responsible,

-- Set up and document a procedure for **scaling** your service that can be automated.
+- set up and document a procedure for **scaling** your service that can be automated.

 The unavailability of other services must be taken into account.